Indiana’s Medicaid Waiver Programs:

 3. The total cost to Medicaid for home-based services cannot exceed the average cost of serving an individual in a long-term care facility.

-This articles focus is on Indiana’s two Medicaid Waivers for persons with developmental disabilities: the Family Supports Waiver and the Community Integration and Habilitation Medicaid Waiver.
-These are the two waivers most persons with an autism spectrum disorder might qualify for according to the level of care criteria.
+The focus of this article is on Indiana’s two Medicaid waivers for persons with developmental disabilities: the Family Supports Waiver (FSW) and the Community Integration and Habilitation (CIH) Medicaid Waiver.
+These are the two waivers most persons with an autism spectrum disorder might qualify for, as autism spectrum disorders are classified as a developmental disability.

 Indiana’s Family Supports Medicaid Waiver (FSW)